Damian2512/Photos/README.md

 # Photoalbum

-a website where you can put photos in an album
+A website where you can place photos in an album.

+You can log in as a user and as an admin on this website.
+You must give the admin role in the database to the people who deserve it.

+The database is put in github so that it can be downloaded